All tables have a drop_field() method, which drops one or more columns

 struct point_xz { float x; float z; }; QUINCE_MAP_CLASS(point_xz, (x)(z))

-And then, some time after the construction of db
+And then, some time after the construction of db,

 we construct the new table object: